 Eventually, I would like to become a mental health nurse.
 It’s something I never thought I’d want to do but, working with nurses day to day, it’s made me realise that it’s a really rewarding role, and it is something that I could do.
 Going into the job that I’ve got now, there are so many things I thought I wouldn’t have been able to cope with, but it just becomes part of your normal routine.

-To those who donate to the Manchester Hardship Fund, I would just like to say thank you.
+To those who donate to the Living Cost Support Fund, I would just like to say thank you.
 It had such an impact on me in a really difficult time during my degree.
 It was the security that I needed.
 It was one less thing to worry about when there was so much going on and I am truly grateful.

 As told to Tom Howorth by Holly Twomey.

-Many of our donors choose to give to the University’s Manchester Hardship Fund.
+Many of our donors choose to give to the University’s Living Cost Support Fund.
 The Fund provides emergency support for students like Holly who come into sudden and unexpected financial trouble.